Alif Allah Aur Insaan: Plot

-Rani's father decides to get her married to Rasheed who would in-turn pay him extra Mahr Payment.
-In order to stop begging and to avoid her father's command to marry, Rani decides to fulfil her only dream of becoming like Nigar Begum.
+Rani's father decides to get her married to Rasheed, who will in turn pay him an extra Mahr Payment.
+In order to stop begging and to avoid her father's command to marry, Rani decides to fulfill her only dream of becoming like Nigar Begum.
 She visits Nigar and asks her to keep her as her maid, thinking that she will live a life better than that of a beggar.
-Rani rejects Shamu's love, insults him for being a transgender and approaches Nigar Begum, keeping in mind that once she has arrived - she can never go back.
+Rani rejects Shamu's love, insults him for being a transgender, and approaches Nigar Begum, keeping in mind that once she has arrived - she can never go back.
 Facing her rejection, Shamu is left heartbroken and decides to earn a decent living, thus joining a local barbershop.
 Nigar Begum keeps Rani as her maid and renames her, Reena Begum.

 Shahzeb takes his marriage proposal for Nazneen to her father and gets engaged, while she isn't interested in marrying him.
-Later, she opens up about her wish to study so she's sent to Lahore with Shahzeb's consent and her parents consider Basit her guardian.
+Later, she opens up about her wish to study, so she's sent to Lahore with Shahzeb's consent, and her parents consider Basit her guardian.
 With time, Shahzeb begins questioning himself and God about why Nazneen doesn't love him back.
-As his questions cause him to face religious confusion, he regularly visits an Islamic Molvi whose knowledge and words help him.
+As his questions cause him to face religious confusion, he regularly visits an Islamic Molvi, whose knowledge and words help him.

 Shamu becomes a popular hairstylist whereas Rani starts to realise that her life hasn't changed the way she imagined.

 Nazneen falls in love with Basit, who holds his parents' respect as his highest priority.